Learning from mistakes

 Last spring I told you about cold frames I made using dresser drawers.
 I’m sorry to report, the results were not as successful as I’d hoped.
 The bok choi got too warm and bolted before it got any where near mature enough to eat.
 (Note to self: open up the cold frame on warm or sunny days.)

-But we were making good progress with the cabbage, broccoli and lettuce all spring.
+But there were some successes.
+Sort of.
+We were making good progress with the cabbage, broccoli and lettuce all spring.
 But then my sons’ work schedules and the sporadic good weather made it almost impossible to get the garden rototilled, so some very kind young men from church came out and helped me rototill the garden.
 Unfortunately, it seemsthat my instructions were not clear enough and they rototilled up the area where the cold frames were.
 Aaaacck!
 I lost everything except for a few heads of lettuce.

 So out of that cold frame experiment I got a few nice salads and some very good lessons in what NOT to do.
 As I’ve often said, my gardening experience is more lessons on what not to do than it is any real success.
-I’ve just eliminated so many the stupid mistakes that all that’s left is to get it right.
-(But trust me, I haven’t exhausted all the mistakes.
-There are still plenty more for me to make.)
+I hope I’ve eliminated enough of the stupid mistakes that I should start getting it right.
+(I better not be too confident.
+I’m sure I haven’t exhausted all the mistakes.)

 Then Spring Clean Up Week came to town and I hit the jack pot.
 I found several windows and scrap wood on the boulevard waiting for pick up.
 All I needed to buy was the hinges and screws to put the whole things together.
 The end result was three very nice cold frames for about $8.